anhphha/weather_app_finland-weather-analysis/README.md

 ## :books: Required Libraries and Language for this project

-- [x] **Python** is an interpreted, object-oriented, high-level programming language with dynamic semantics
+- [x] `Python` : an interpreted, object-oriented, high-level programming language with dynamic semantics
-- [x] **Streamlit** is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+- [x] `Streamlit` : an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
-- [x] **PyOWM** is a client Python wrapper library for OpenWeatherMap web APIs.
+- [x] `PyOWM` : a client Python wrapper library for OpenWeatherMap web APIs.
 It allows quick and easy consumption of OWM data from Python applications via a simple object model and in a human-friendly fashion.
-- [x] **Matplotlib** is a plotting library for the Python programming language.
+- [x] `Matplotlib` : a plotting library for the Python programming language.
 It provides an object-oriented API for embedding plots into applications.
-- [x] **DateTime** provides a DateTime data type .
+- [x] `DateTime` provides a DateTime data type .
 DateTime objects represent instants in time and provide interfaces for controlling its representation without affecting the absolute value of the object.
-- [x] **Plotly** is a Python library interactive, open-source plotting library that supports over 40 unique chart types covering a wide range of statistical, financial, geographic, scientific, and 3-dimensional use-cases.
+- [x] `Plotly` : a Python library interactive, open-source plotting library that supports over 40 unique chart types covering a wide range of statistical, financial, geographic, scientific, and 3-dimensional use-cases.
-- [x] **Scipy** is a scientific computation library that uses NumPy underneath.
+- [x] `Scipy` : a scientific computation library that uses NumPy underneath.
 SciPy stands for `Scientific Python`.
 It provides more utility functions for optimization, stats and signal processing.
 Like NumPy, SciPy is open source so we can use it freely.
-- [x] Python **Open Weather Map API**
+- [x] Python `Open Weather Map API`

 ## :1st_place_medal: Required dependecies that you would need to installed for the development
 ```Python